-We're also working very closely with the Qikiqtani Inuit Association and the federal government to try and get more fisheries-related activities to happen in Nunavut.
-There are a number of plans that, through our memorandum of understanding with Greenland, that we'll be doing.
+We're also working very closely with the Qikiqtani Inuit Association and the federal government to try to get more fisheries-related activities to happen in Nunavut.
+There are a number of plans through our memorandum of understanding with Greenland that we will be doing.
 Although there are no new dollars being identified within this budget, the budget that we have is sufficient for us to continue to advocate and move forward.
 We're trying to leverage that for more opportunities.
 Thank you, Mr. Speaker.